Zhang-nin/MLLM/README.md

 # VALUE-Bench
-Evaluation of Multi-modal Large Language Models <br />
+This is the code for "VALUE-Bench: A Comprehensive Benchmark for Evaluation Large Vision-Language Models on Multimodal Ethical Understanding". <br />
 ## LVLMs
 | Rank |                            Model                             |                           Version                            |    VanillaEval    |  Triple-check   |
 | :--: | :----------------------------------------------------------: | :----------------------------------------------------------: | :---------: |:---------: |